snowex-hackweek/learning-git/README.md

    git commit -m "My new files"
    ```

-1. Push the changes to your forked repository
+1. Push the changes to the GitHub repository

    ```shell
    git push origin feature_xyz